JasonWaataja/DotFileManager/README.md

 There are many advantages to using DFM in conjunction with a git repository or file-syncing service.

-1. Easy setup and flexibility - With simple line in a config file, you can tell DFM to install to anywhere on your computer.
+1. Easy setup and flexibility - With a simple line in a config file, you can tell DFM to install to anywhere on your computer.
 Yet, it also supports shell commands, messaging the user, prompting for a command to enter, etc.
 2. Modularity - Instead of making functions for specific modules, you can easily install or update modules of a specific name when the files update.
-3. Installing, updading, and uninstalling - When you specify a file for a module, it installs when you specify installs updates if you specify update, or is removed if you specify unintall to the program.
+3. Installing, updading, and uninstalling - When you specify a file for a module, it installs when you specify install, updates if you specify update, or is removed if you specify unintall to the program.
 4. Graphical interface - You can build DFM with a graphical interface, making it all much easier if you don't like the command line interface.